 Chapter Name: Water in our life

-Activity Name: Floods a natural hazard in Water in our life
+Activity Name: How much water do we waste? in Water in our life

 Step by Step Procedure:

 - Select a group of students from the class to participate in the experiment.